 Dissertation/Project Supervision Hours 2,

 Directed Learning and Independent Learning Hours

 |Additional Information (Assessment)

 On completion of this course, the student will be able to:

-- ability to develop methods of solution, analytical and numerical, for such models.
+- Develop methods of solution, analytical and numerical, for such models.

-- understanding the main mathematical tool introduced within the theme, and be able to apply it to problems related to the theme.
+- Understand the main mathematical tool introduced within the theme, and apply it to problems related to the theme.

-- ability to examine critically the assumptions underlying the relevant mathematical models and methods.
+- Examine critically the assumptions underlying the relevant mathematical models and methods.

-- ability to write structured reports on models, methods and results.
+- Write structured reports on models, methods and results.